-Section 1B: Assessment of Existing Work Environment of the Municipal Primary School Classroom

-The maximum size of the classroom observed was 700 sq. ft. and minimum was 88 sq. ft.
+Section 1B: Assessment of Existing Work Environment of the Municipal Primary School Classroom maximum size of the classroom observed was 700 sq. ft and minimum was 88 sq. ft.
 The mean size of the classroom was 311.35 sq. ft.
-The maximum size of the classroom observed was 700 sq. ft. and minimum was 88 sq. ft.
-The mean size of the classroom was 311.35 sq. ft.
 Majority of the classrooms' ceiling were painted with white colour (91.94%).
 The higher percentage of the Municipal Primary School opted Kota stone (42.20%) for classroom flooring whereas Checker tiles were also found to be (35.20%) in the schools.
 Majority of the schools (84.40%) had only one door in the classrooms.
 The 60.80 percent of the schools had classrooms with three to four windows.
 The data showed that the 61.10% of the schools had one to two artificial lights in the classroom.
 The results revealed that 41.40% of the schools had at least two fans in their classrooms whereas 34.10% of them had four fans in their classrooms.
-Due to occurrence of COVID 19 and lockdown the data regarding level of illumination and temperature (in °C) were taken for 60 Majority (90%) of the Municipal Primary classrooms only. illumination level School Classrooms had below the recommended level i.e. 250 lux during teaching in the classrooms. majority of the classrooms (70.00%) had minimum temperature i.e. <=26.6 °C and also showcase minimal risk for moderate to hard work.
+Due to occurrence of COVID 19 and lockdown the data regarding level of illumination and temperature (in °C) were taken for 60 classrooms only.
+Majority (90%) of the Municipal Primary School Classrooms had illumination level below the recommended level i.e. 250 lux during teaching in the classrooms. majority of the classrooms (70.00%) had minimum temperature i.e. <=26.6 °C and also showcase minimal risk for moderate to hard work.
 The data regarding the number of tables for the teachers in the classrooms of the selected schools indicated that majority (96.80%) of the schools had only one table for the teacher in the classroom.
 The majority of the classrooms (97.04%) had only single chair for the teacher in the classroom. all of the classrooms had only single Writing Board for the teacher in the classroom.
 The majority of the classrooms (96.77%) had Green Writing Board for the teacher in the classroom.
 A high percentage (96.24%) of the schools had only one storage unit for the teacher in the classroom.